A tipping point

 The Global Shapers Community is a non-profit organization registered in Geneva, Switzerland and housed at the World Economic Forum.
 The Forum’s contribution to the Shapers organization includes significant financial and in-kind contributions for operational support including staff time, technology tools and opportunities to interact and collaborate with its membership network.

-The Global Shapers Community is governed by a board of directors that includes leaders from business, government and civil society.
+The Global Shapers Community is governed by a Foundation board that includes leaders from business, government and civil society.

 Klaus Schwab, Founder and Executive Chairman, World Economic Forum

 David M. Rubenstein, Co-Founder and Co-Chief Executive Officer, Carlyle Group, United States of America

 Ellyn Shook, Chief Leadership and Human Resources Officer, Accenture, United States of America